 All overnight campers receive an e-mail with a packing list, parent information and links to forms they will need to bring to camp.

-Spend your whole day (9 a.m. - 3 p.m.) at the barn growing your riding and horse handling skills, in addition to participating in a unique, activity-based educational program, Equi-Scholars, that teaches riders to better understand equine behavior.
-Horse Day Camp prices vary per session.
-C ampers will need to bring a packed lunch.
-Long pants, close-toed shoes or boots are required.
+Horse Day Camp programs are available for girls in grades 1 - 12.
+Spend your whole day (9 a.m. - 3 p.m.) growing your riding and horse handling skills, in addition to participating in a unique, activity-based educational program, Equi-Scholars, that teaches riders to better understand equine behavior.
+Campers will need to bring a packed lunch.
+Long pants, closed-toe shoes or boots are required.
 Riding helmets are provided.

 What will my camper eat while at camp?